Unless otherwise noted, these are my abstracts of original records.

 16 April 1702

-Note: Beverley Fleet, Virginia Colonial Abstracts, Vol. 19, Northumbria Collectanea 1645-1720, on page 91 abstracted the deed as “Henry Mayes refs to land sold (to Dr. James Innis) adj.
+Note: This is abstracted by Duvall, page 63.
+Beverley Fleet, Virginia Colonial Abstracts, Vol. 19, Northumbria Collectanea 1645-1720, page 91, abstracted the deed as “Henry Mayes refs to land sold (to Dr. James Innis) adj.
 Thomas Mayes.” referring to Northumberland County Record Book 17, page 206.
-The abstract in Duvall seems to clarify the event.
 This may be the same land sold to Howson in 1704.

 12 November 1702

 Tithables, Christ Church parish: James Innis – 4

 Headright Claim: At a court held for Lancaster County on 4 July 1703… “ James Innis proved the following rites being for ye several persons imported into this Country whose names are hereunder recorded vizt: Jno.
 Foot, Tho.
 (Carroll?), Alex’r Robinson, Benj.
 Wood, James Ennis (sic), Tho.
 Smith.”
 [Lancaster County Order Book 5, page 28.]